-The Contract & Research Support Program (CRSP) reviews awards and, if necessary, negotiates through the appropriate Institution official to ensure the terms and conditions are acceptable to the university.
-As needed, Sponsored Projects & Contracting Services and/or the Contract & Research Support Program will consult with the principal investigator (PI), department/college/center administrators, and other administrative offices, such as Tech Launch Arizona and/or the Office of the General Counsel.
+The Contracting Services reviews awards and, if necessary, negotiates through the appropriate Institution official to ensure the terms and conditions are acceptable to the university.
+As needed, Sponsored Projects & Contracting Services will consult with the principal investigator (PI), department/college/center administrators, and other administrative offices, such as Tech Launch Arizona and/or the Office of the General Counsel.
 The negotiation process ranges from a few days to several months or more depending on the complexity of the agreement and nature of specific clauses.
 See Prohibited and Problematic Provisions for clauses which can slow down this process.

 Who should I contact to get an agreement reviewed?

 Failure to follow the below stated guidance will delay the review and execution of your agreement.